guyfridge/etcd_backup/README.md

          matchLabels:
            slearn: cep-project2
 ```
-- Press ':wq' to save and quit the YAML file
+- Press 'esc' + ':wq' to save and quit the YAML file